Free software resources

 - Handouts and graphics that might be helpful to you when speaking to people about free software.

-- Audio and video recordings about GNU and free software
+- Many more audio and video recordings about GNU and free software

 - Community reports of successful free software usage from all areas of computing.

 - People who can speak about GNU and free software at your event.

 Other free software resources

 - Jobs in Free Software

 - Job advertisements of interest to free software supporters.